 Hydrostatic transmissions: A drive system that allows the operator to directly control the speed of the mower through the pedals (one for forward and another for reverse).
 The more you press on the pedal, the faster you’ll go, allowing you to customize your speed to your liking.

-There are three primary ways most lawn mowers process grass clippings: side discharge, rear bagging and mulching.
-During your search, you’ll probably run into terms like 2-in-1 and 3-in-1, particularly when looking at walk behind lawn mowers.
-A 2-in-1 mower generally will be side discharge and bagging capable while a 3-in-1 mower also will generally be compatible with a mulch kit.
+There are three primary ways most Troy-Bilt lawn mowers process grass clippings: side discharge, rear bagging and mulching.
+During your search, you’ll probably run into terms like 2-in-1 and 3-in-1, particularly when looking at walk-behind lawn mowers.
+A 2-in-1 mower generally will be side discharge- and bagging-capable, while a 3-in-1 mower also will generally be compatible with a mulch kit.

-Riding lawn mowers generally do not use the 2-in-1 or 3-in-1 vernacular, but still predominately rely on the same three methods to process grass clippings.
-There are advantages to each option, here’s a closer look.
+Riding lawn mowers typically do not use the 2-in-1 or 3-in-1 vernacular, but they still predominantly rely on the same three methods to process grass clippings.
+There are advantages to each option:

-Side discharge: This is the most common method of disposal as the grass clippings will discharge out from the mower’s side chute as you mow to circulate them across the yard.
-It’s quick, easy and efficient, ideal if you have a small lawn, short grass or mow frequently.
-Keep in mind that this method may come with some additional cleanup work if your grass is on the longer side as clippings could spray onto your driveway and on the sidewalk.
+Side discharge: This is the most common method of disposal, as the grass clippings will discharge out from the mower’s side chute as you mow, allowing them to circulate across the yard.
+It’s quick, easy and efficient – ideal if you have a small lawn, short grass or mow frequently.
+Keep in mind that this method may come with some additional cleanup work if your grass is on the longer side, as clippings could spray onto your driveway and on the sidewalk.
 And if the grass is too long, side discharging may create lumps in the yard.

-We’ve talked a lot about your yard, but you’re the one doing the work, so don’t forget to take into account what you, the operator, needs out of your machine.
-Lawn mowers come engineered with many features to help make the task easier on you.
-Some features to consider include:
+Don’t forget to consider what you, the operator, need out of your machine.
+Troy-Bilt lawn mowers can come engineered with various features to help make the task easier.
+Some helpful and time-saving features to consider include:

-Convenient Height Adjustment: On a walk behind, look for dual- or single-level adjustment if you want to quickly adjust the cutting height with no tools required.
+Convenient height adjustment: On a walk-behind, look for dual- or single-lever adjustment if you want to quickly adjust the cutting height with no tools required.
 On Troy-Bilt riding mowers and zero-turns, this is done by a hand lever.

-Traction: If your yard has uneven terrain, consider a walk behind mower with high rear wheels or front caster wheels as this will help navigate it smoothly.
-Riding lawn mowers usually come with automotive-inspired wheel options with tread patters designed to deliver a smooth ride and help prevent turf damage.
+Traction: If your yard has uneven terrain, consider a walk-behind mower with high rear wheels or front caster wheels, as this will help you navigate it smoothly.
+Riding lawn mowers often come with automotive-inspired wheel options with tread patterns designed to deliver a smooth ride and help prevent turf damage.

-Auto choke: Feature built into the engine that eliminates priming, allowing for quick and easy starting.
+Auto choke: A feature built into the engine that eliminates priming, auto choke is designed to provide quick and easy starting.

-Blade engagement: Riding lawn mowers with this feature will allow you to disengage the blades so it can be used for more than just cutting grass.
-This is done with a power takeoff clutch (PTO), either with a hand lever or with an electric knob/button.
+Blade engagement: Riding lawn mowers with this feature will allow you to disengage the blades so the rider can be used for more than just cutting grass.
+This is generally done with a power takeoff clutch (PTO), either with a hand lever or with an electric knob/button.

-Headlights: Enhance visibility to help you see better.
-On Troy-Bilt riding mowers, they automatically turn on when you start the machine.
+Headlights: These enhance visibility to help you see better.
+On many Troy-Bilt riding mowers, they automatically turn on when you start the machine.

-AGM batteries: Many Troy-Bilt lawn tractors and zero-turns are equipped with AGM batteries, which are designed to provide a longer lifespan, lower maintenance and improved starting performance compared to traditional lead acid wet cell batteries.
+AGM batteries: Many Troy-Bilt lawn tractors and zero-turns are equipped with AGM batteries, which are designed to provide a longer life span, lower maintenance and improved starting performance compared with traditional lead acid wet cell batteries.

 Many lawn tractors and zero-turns are designed to do more than just cut grass and are engineered to accept a variety of attachments and accessories.
 Not all attachments are compatible with all models, so be sure to look closely to make sure the attachment works with the mower you’re considering.
 A few options to consider for getting the most out of your lawn mower are:

-Baggers: Twin- or triple-bagger attachments save raking time and allow for quick clean-up and easy leaf pickup in the fall.
-Troy-Bilt’s twin bagger system has up to a 6.5-bushel capacity, while triple baggers have up to a 10-bushel capacity, allowing for extended mowing time before emptying is needed.
+Baggers: Twin- or triple-bagger attachments save raking time and allow for quick cleanup and easy leaf pickup in the fall.
+Troy-Bilt’s twin bagger system has up to a 6.5-bushel capacity, while triple baggers have up to a 10-bushel capacity, allowing for long mowing time before emptying is needed.

-Mulch kits: Are helpful for various types of lawn mowers.
-Recycling grass clippings back into your lawn through mulching is one of the best ways to ensure your lawn stays healthy.
-Reduce yard waste by mulching frequently during the mowing season.
+Mulch kits: These are helpful for various types of lawn mowers.
+Recycling grass clippings back into your lawn through mulching is one of the best ways to help your lawn stay healthy.
+Help reduce yard waste by mulching frequently during the mowing season.

 Striping kit: Adding patterns to your yard gives it the well-manicured look of a golf course or a professional sports field.
 Striping kits allow you to mow and stripe at the same time, making it easy to get the lawn you’ve always wanted.

-Sun shades: Helps shield the operator from the sun while mowing.
-Designed for easy installation and removal, the Troy-Bilt sun shade features a heavy-duty frame for long-lasting quality.
+Sun shades: Shades help to shield the operator from the sun while mowing.
+Designed for easy installation and removal, the Troy-Bilt sun shade features a heavy duty frame for long-lasting quality.

-Hauler: The EZ Stow Hauler can hold up to 10 cubic feet of soil or mulch, brick, stone, shrubs, plants, or even garbage bins.
+Hauler: The Troy-Bilt EZ-Stow Hauler can hold up to 10 cubic feet of soil or mulch, brick, stone, shrubs, plants, or even garbage bins.
 This versatile two-wheeled cart features four collapsible sides, so it can be folded flat and stored vertically to take up less storage space in a garage or shed.

-Snow plow: The Troy-Bilt 12-gauge steel blade can move snow, dirt, gravel, mulch, and other commonly used materials that you need to remove in order to maintain your yard.
+Snow plow: Plow blade attachments, like the Troy-Bilt 52" All-Season Plow Blade Attachment, are designed to move snow, dirt, gravel, mulch and other commonly used materials that you need to remove in order to maintain your yard.